heyadam05/ProjectArchive/README.md

 # Project Archive

-Project Archive is a WPF desktop application for developers who want one local place to track their software projects.
-It stores project metadata, technologies, tags, notes, links, progress, ratings, favorites, estimated hours, actual hours, and archive state in a local SQLite database.
+Project Archive is a Windows WPF desktop application for developers who want one local place to track software projects.
+It stores project metadata, technologies, tags, notes, links, progress, ratings, favorites, estimated hours, actual hours, and archive state in SQLite.

-## Features
+## Highlights

-- Dark WPF dashboard with sidebar navigation and project statistics.
+- Use a dark WPF dashboard with sidebar navigation and project statistics.
-- SQLite persistence through Entity Framework Core.
+- Store data locally with SQLite and Entity Framework Core.
-- MVVM structure using CommunityToolkit.Mvvm.
+- Follow an MVVM structure with CommunityToolkit.Mvvm.
-- Project CRUD workflow: create, edit, save, select, and delete projects.
+- Create, edit, save, select, and delete projects.
 - Search by name, description, category, status, technologies, and tags.
-- Filters for status, difficulty, category, priority, favorites, and archived projects.
+- Filter by status, difficulty, category, priority, favorites, and archived state.
-- Dashboard counters for total, completed, in-progress, archived, favorite projects, and actual hours.
+- Track totals, completed projects, in-progress projects, archived projects, favorites, and actual hours.
-- JSON and CSV export to the user's Documents folder.
+- Export project data to JSON or CSV in the user's Documents folder.
-- Startup seed data so the first run is immediately usable.
+- Seed sample data on first launch.
-- Smoke/integration test runner without external test framework dependencies.
+- Run smoke tests without an external test framework.

-## Tech Stack

-- C#
-- .NET 10
-- WPF
-- SQLite
-- Entity Framework Core
-- CommunityToolkit.Mvvm

 ## Requirements